 Source: Author, based on Paul et al. 2014, p.
 477.

-Change of active area
+Change of Active Area

 When a change of the active area of a capacitor is implemented, a variety of measurands can be acquired.
-One possibility is to measure the position by laterally changing the position of one plate of the capacitor and thus influencing the effective area that is present (Schrüfer et al., 2018).
-This principle is often implemented as differential principle as illustrated with the different setups in Figure 4-6.
-When both plates have a length of l0 and intersect only at a length of l, there is a direct connection to the capacity (Schrüfer et al., 2018, p.
+One possibility is to measure the position by laterally changing the position of one plate of the capacitor and, thus, influencing the effective area that is present (Schrüfer et al., 2018).
+This principle is often implemented with the differential principle, as illustrated with the different setups shown in Figure 4-6.
+When both plates have a length of l0 and intersect only over a length l, there is a direct connection between the length and the capacitance (Schrüfer et al., 2018, p.
 252):

 C=C0∙ll0.